werner33/AdvancedBasicsForWeb/readme.md

 Learning Objectives:

 1. Review how SQL relates to web developement including SQL commands and http protocols
-2. Review or learn to use BETWEEN, LIKE, GROUP BY, BETWEEN, SORT BY
+2. Review or learn to use BETWEEN, LIKE, GROUP BY, BETWEEN, SORT BY and LIMIT

 [Video Recording]()